 degree.
 Summer sessions and study abroad programs will not count toward fulfilling the residency

-Work completed on overseas study does not count toward fulfilling the residency requirement with the following exceptions: semester-long study at SFS-Qatar, the Villa le Balze, or the McGhee Center, Turkey, counts as one semester toward the four semester minimum residency requirement.
+Work completed on overseas study does not count toward fulfilling the residency requirement with the following exceptions: semester-long study at GU-Qatar, the Villa le Balze, or the McGhee Center, Turkey, counts as one semester toward the four semester minimum residency requirement.